Neat Preview Channel Firmware

 The best part is that you already have access to both channels!
 So, whether you prefer rock-solid stability or an early look at what’s coming, you’re covered.

 Please note that Preview updates are for evaluation and are not yet fully supported.
 We do not recommend installing Preview software on Neat devices used in a production environment.
-Ideally you should use a Neat device that is in a lab or a lower-risk user environment to try out the Preview software.
+Ideally, you should use a Neat device that is in a lab or a lower-risk user environment to try out the Preview software.
 And please report any feedback or issues you find while testing to us using the steps outlined in section 7.
 Getting help from Neat.
 We would love to hear from you!

 - Using Neat Pulse?
 Change the update channel in the device settings within Neat Pulse controls or via a room profile.